arcus/education_modules/python_clustering/python_clustering.md

 import: https://raw.githubusercontent.com/LiaTemplates/Pyodide/master/README.md
 -->

-# Python Lesson on Clustering for Machine Learning
+# Clustering in Python

 @overview

-## Summary of Key Concepts in Clustering
+## Review of Clustering

-- **Clustering Definition:** Clustering is an unsupervised machine learning technique used to group unlabeled data points into clusters based on their similarity.
+**Clustering** is a machine learning technique used to group unlabeled data points into clusters based on their similarity.
 The goal is to identify groups of data points that are similar to each other and dissimilar to data points in other groups.
-Common algorithms include K-Means, hierarchical clustering, and Gaussian Mixture Models.
+In this lesson we will work through an example of K-Means clustering.
+Other common algorithms hierarchical clustering, and Gaussian Mixture Models.

+For a more in-depth look at what clustering is, see the [_other clustering module_](link).

-- **Unsupervised vs. Supervised Learning:** Clustering falls under unsupervised learning, where algorithms are trained on unlabeled data to identify patterns and relationships without prior knowledge.
-Supervised learning, on the other hand, involves training on labeled data to predict labels for new data points.
+Clustering is a type of **unsupervised learning**.
+Unsupervised learning algorithms are algorithms trained on unlabeled data to identify patterns and relationships without prior knowledge.
+This is different from supervised learning, where an algorithm is initially trained on labeled data in order to predict labels for new data points.

 - **Applications:** Clustering finds applications in various fields such as customer segmentation, biomedical research, drug development, gene expression analysis, medical image analysis, and disease-risk prediction.

-- **K-Means Clustering Algorithm:** K-Means works by iteratively assigning data points to clusters based on their distance to cluster centroids.
-Key steps include choosing the number of clusters (K), initializing centroids, assigning data points, recalculating centroids, and iterating until convergence.

 - **Understanding Techniques:** Techniques like normalization, computing distances from cluster centroids, and visualization aid in building accurate clustering models and interpreting results.